 These words sometimes fly past our heads without us noticing them, as do many words to do with the housing sector.
 However, you may have heard the term ‘stamp duty’ more times than most.
 And that’s because of the new changes due in April.

 However, before we get into the nitty gritty of the law, let’s look at some at some of the facts.
 First of all, stamp duty is fully known as stamp duty land tax aka SDLT.
-You pay SDLT if you are a landlord with buy-to-let properties, or own a second house and have brought that property over the price of 125,00 (for residential properties) or 150,000 (non-residential property or land).
+You pay SDLT if you are a landlord with buy-to-let properties, or own a second home and have bought that property over the price of 125,000 (for residential properties) or 150,000 (non-residential property or land).

 In April this is set to rise by 3% and because of this there has been a huge rush to in the mortgage buy-to let market.
 Investors are being pushed to buy their homes before the stamp duty changes come into place.
 However, this is soon forecasted to slow down.